pchemguy/spec-kit/templates/decompose/prespec-analysis.md

 ### 🏁 Interactive Session Handshake

 This section applies ONLY in **Interactive Session Context**.
-The LLM MUST NOT follow Agent Execution Context in **Interactive Session Context**.
+The LLM MUST NOT follow Agent Invocation Behavior in **Interactive Session Context**.

 After loading this context, and before the user provides a concrete task, the LLM MUST apply the Operating Framework as governing instruction context and then respond only with an initialization confirmation.